IRA loans: Can you borrow from your IRA?

 • Take a loan from your 401(k)

 Both of these options have financial consequences.
 An early withdrawal from your IRA could be subject to taxes and penalties.
 Meanwhile, though a 401(k) loan doesn’t have tax consequences, you will have to pay interest on the loan.
-Additionally, by taking the money out of your account, even if only temporarily, it’s no longer able to grow.
+Additionally, by taking the money out of your account, even if only temporarily, it no longer has the potential to grow.

-If you must choose between an IRA withdrawal and a 401(k) loan, the loan is often the preferred alternative because you ultimately return the money to your account and avoid taxes.
-However, you might decide to take an IRA withdrawal instead if you have Roth IRA contributions you can withdraw tax-free, or if you meet one of the IRA penalty exceptions, such as buying a home or paying for higher education.
+If you must choose between an IRA withdrawal and a 401(k) loan, the loan may be the preferred alternative because you are supposed to repay the money to your account which would avoid taxation.
+However, you might decide to take an IRA withdrawal instead if you have Roth IRA contributions you can withdraw tax-free, or if you meet one of the IRA early withdrawal penalty exceptions, such as buying a home or paying for higher education.

 Finally, make sure to consider your other alternatives.
-There are plenty of loan types that are easily accessible and can be used for any purpose.
+There are plenty of loan types that may be accessible and can be used for any purpose.
 These loans may be preferable to a 401(k) loan or IRA distribution if you’re able to qualify for one.
 Here are a few loan alternatives to consider:

-• Personal loan: A personal loan is a fixed-rate installment loan that you can use for any purpose.
-Though personal loan rates are typically higher than the APR you’d pay on a 401(k), they are lower than credit card rates.
-Personal loans come in amounts as high as $100,000, so you can borrow more than you could from your 401(k).
+• Personal loan: In general, a personal loan is a fixed-rate installment loan that you can use for any purpose.
+Though personal loan rates are typically higher than the annual percentage rate (APR) you’d pay on a 401(k), they are usually lower than credit card rates.
+Personal loans can come in amounts as high as $100,000, so you can potentially borrow more than you could from your 401(k).

-• 0% APR credit card: Credit cards generally aren’t the best option if you can’t repay your balance right away, but an exception is a 0% APR offer, which some card issuers offer when you sign up for the card.
-You can use a 0% APR card for a large purchase and balance transfer and pay it off without paying interest.
+• 0% APR credit card: Credit cards generally aren’t the best option if you can’t repay your balance right away.
+An exception is a 0% APR offer, which some card issuers offer when you sign up for the card.
+With 0% APR, you pay 0% interest on your credit card, making them ideal for large purchases and balance transfers.

 • Peer-to-peer loan (P2P): A P2P loan allows you to borrow directly from another person rather than a bank.
 P2P lending is usually done through an online marketplace that connects borrowers and lenders.
 A P2P loan could be a good alternative to a traditional bank loan if you’ve struggled to qualify for one.